littlethao/CV/README.md

 - My main task when joining VWR as Quotation Associate was in dealing with quotations from customers for the Sales Organisation in Switzerland.
 Once I settled and understood the task and SAP procedures, I felt that the procedures taken care of by our team could be improved based on customer feedback and KPI performance.
 During spare times, I looked more in-depth into SAP procedures and tried to understand the broader picture of our Organisation's processes and procedures.
 Further on, I got involved in more tasks and took care of documentation of procedures and training of team members.
 - Achievement: Promoted as Senior Associate to lead the team on Switzerland Operations. / In preparation for the ISO9001 QMS, the Management Team selected me as one of their Quality Assurance Representatives.

-#### Problem-solver
+#### Problem-solver & detail-oriented

-I can say from life experience that a problem does not resolve itself by looking away, but facing it.
-This most of the time involves analysing the issue/situation objectively, understanding the "how?", looking at it from different angles to see options to lead out from it, then taking the courage to make a decision and the courage to act upon it.

-- Whilst assisting the Signal Management Service Team at the European Medicines Agency, I managed and maintained the team's procedures on various databases and systems.
-I spotted that the current database did not cover the edge cases of our procedures, hence did not record it with the correct timelines and dates.
+Whilst assisting the Signal Management Service Team at the European Medicines Agency, I managed and maintained the team's procedures on various databases and systems.
+I spotted that the current database did not cover the edge cases of our procedures, which lead to incorrect timelines being recorded.
 This also lead to incorrect data being forwarded to Committee members in other EU countries, which in turn leads to delay of task distribution.
 I came up with various steps that can be taken to resolve this issue, presented these to our Data Management and IT teams.
 We were then able to rule out the best solution and implemented the changes shortly after.
-- Achievements: During my time at the European Medicines Agency and at VWR, I continuously have been involved in processes to improve performance and procedures, which have been taken over by the teams.

 #### Languages